ASHOK1815/PROTOCOL-BUFFER-EXAMPLES-PART-2/README.md

   string email = 3;

   enum Gender{
-    UNKNOWN = 0;   // Here we always give the default value at field tag 0 So that if we did not enter MALE    = 1;   // enter anyting it take up the default value tag 0;
+    UNKNOWN = 0;   // Here we always give the default value at field tag 0 So that if we did not MALE    = 1;   // enter anything it take up the default value tag 0;
     FEMALE  = 2;
   }